Article Updated by June 29, 2018

 What Should I Do if I Have a Charge-Off?

-The best thing to do is to pay the balance of your charged-off debt in full.
+The best thing to do is to pay the balance of your charged-off debt in full and settle the debt.
 Once paid, the report will show “paid charged-off.”
 It won’t remove the charge-off from your credit report, but it will show you are making an effort to resolve the negative account.

 If you are unable to pay the debt in full, create a budget to find extra money to pay down the debt quicker.
 Paying your other debt on time each month is another great way to improve your credit report.